Linear Algebra for Machine Learning: From Vectors to Production Models

 Matrices: The Spreadsheets of Machine Learning

 A matrix is a rectangular array of numbers arranged in rows and columns.
 In ML, a matrix X of shape (m, n) holds m data points (rows) each with n features (columns).
 This is your dataset.
 Matrices enable compact representation and efficient batch computation.
 The transpose X^T swaps rows and columns, crucial for gradient calculations.
 Matrix addition and scalar multiplication are element-wise; matrix multiplication is not.
 The identity matrix I (ones on diagonal, zeros elsewhere) acts as the multiplicative identity.
 The inverse A^{-1} solves linear systems A x = b, but in practice, we rarely invert matrices directly due to numerical instability—we use decompositions like LU or SVD.
-Understanding matrix shapes and operations is non-negotiable for debugging neural network dimensions.
+Understanding matrix shapes and operations is critical for debugging neural network dimensions.

 Matrix Multiplication: The Engine of Neural Networks